AI-Unicamp/Benchmarking-SDGG-Models/README.md

 ### 6.1 Training autoencoder FGD

 Calculate the 3D positions of the motion data in .bvh format from **trn** dataset that will be used to train the FGD autoencoder.
+We provide the pretrained autoencoder `model_checkpoint_epoch_49_90_246.bin` located inside the `'./Benchmarking-SDGG-Models/evaluation_metric/output'`.

 ```angular2html
 python training_encoder.py